 As we gear up for a capital campaign at Proctor Academy, a recent conversation with a colleague sparked this post.
-We were discussing how to best market this campaign and what language we wanted to use (of course taking lessons from this post) in order to insure our messaging was consistent across the Admissions, Academic, and Development departments of our school.
+We were discussing how to best market this campaign and what language we wanted to use in order to insure our messaging was consistent across the Admissions, Academic, and Development departments of our school.
 In my previous posts, I emphasized the need for effective internal communications as the basis for consistent language in communicating a school’s brand.
 This post looks at HOW you actually do that.

 During my conversation with a colleague, the light bulb went off: why don’t we create spec sheets for each part of the campaign just like a car dealership has in window of each new car.
 Initially my colleague looked at me like I was crazy (perhaps the way you are right now), but as I explained the idea, it began to make sense to her.
 A spec sheet at a car dealership provides essential information for the buyer: horsepower, average fuel economy, interior dimensions, external measurements, etc. A buyer can very quickly look at the spec sheet and know the basics of what the car has to offer, and he or she will be able to compare it to other cars.
 It is a rough outline; the core knowledge needed to understand the car.